lemppu/openrw/rwgame/config/README.md

 ## Usage

 `RWConfig` is only used by other components in the module `RWGame`.
-However, there is a bit of work to find out what components exactly use the config, because `RWConfig.hpp` is included in `GameBase.hpp`, which is then included by `RWGame.hpp` which is included by several components, so there's some digging to find out all usage.

 ### main.cpp